Creating a Career Development Plan: Tips and Strategies

 Steps to Develop Your Career Development Plan

-Creating a career development plan requires evaluating strengths and weaknesses of skillsets then implementing active steps to professional development.
+Creating a career development plan requires evaluating strengths and weaknesses of skillsets and then taking proactive steps towards professional development.

-The first step in establishing your career plan of development is to determine your abilities, capabilities strengths, areas of strength, and areas that require improvement.
+The first step when creating your career plan of development is to review your current skills, abilities strengths, weaknesses, and areas that require improvement.

 Ask yourself these questions: